 To apply for this grant, the primary investigators need to provide their CVs and a research proposal of 2,000 to 2,500 words (not including tables, figures, and references).
 Proposals should follow APA style and researchers’ names should be on the cover page only.

 CVs and research proposals should be emailed to firstname.lastname@example.org with “Paragon Testing Research Grants 2019-20” in the subject line before the deadline (August 19, 2019).

 Prior to the commencement of research work and the release of the first stage of funding, each researcher will provide the following:

-At each pre-determined date or benchmark of the research project (please refer to the timeline for details), the researchers will provide a brief interim report of about 1,000 words that states the current status of research work and a brief account of costs incurred.
+At the pre-determined date or benchmark of the research project (please refer to the timeline for details), the researchers will provide an interim report of about 1,000 words that states the current status of research work and a brief account of costs incurred.

 Upon completion of the research project, the researchers will provide: